modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

 fastscore run xgboost_iris-py3 rest: rest: fastscore engine inspect
 ```
-If the Engine Inspect returns `engine-1 is running`, the model is ready for data inputs as is ready for data inputs.
+If the `fastscore engine inspect` command returns `engine-1 is running`, the model is ready for data inputs.
 If it returns an error, check the docker logs for potential issues.
 It is most likely missing dependencies for the model or missing attachments.

 Now we can send the model data through the CLI and view the output:

 ```
-head -10 library/scripts/xgboost_iris_inputs.jsons | fastscore model input
+cat library/scripts/xgboost_iris_inputs.jsons | fastscore model input
-fastscore model output
+fastscore model output -c
 ```

 To deploy the model as REST for an application, we will need a custom stream that enables round-trip REST calls.
 Now we define this stream descriptor in a JSON file and save it as `rest-trip.json` under `library/streams`.